vehlwn/tcp-speed-rs/readme.md

 # tcp-speed-rs

-Protocol and implementation of a program to measures internet speed.
+Protocol and implementation of a program to measure internet speed.

 ## Help